 Homeschool Maths | Top UK Curriculum & Free Activities

 I believe there are few families who have not had tears over homeschool maths!
 Many children find this a challenging area, even those children who go on to achieve high grades often have times when they struggle.
 As home-educating mothers, this can be rather scary and discouraging.
-We can feel that weight of responsibility, and the desire to alleviate the stress our children are feeling.
+We can feel that weight of responsibility and the desire to alleviate the stress our children are feeling.
 It can sometimes take time to find the curriculum that is the best fit for your child’s learning style.
 It is important to note that many curriculum providers provide grade-level placement tests, a free trial, sample lesson plans, and other free resources to help you decide what is right for you.

 Taking Homeschool Maths Slow

 As home educators, we are not beholden to the schedules of the school system.
-If your child is struggling with an area we can slow the pace down.
+If your child is struggling with an area, we can slow the pace down.
 With one of my children, we were doing fractions.
 The lessons had been incrementally building, and we were now at the place where these concepts were being combined.
-The lesson was fraction arithmetic: taking different fractions having to change mixed fractions to improper fractions, creating equivalent fractions, performing the actual sum, then back from improper to mixed, and simplifying the answer to lowest terms.
+The lesson was fraction arithmetic: taking different fractions, having to change mixed fractions to improper fractions, creating equivalent fractions, performing the actual sum, then back from improper to mixed, and simplifying the answer to lowest terms.
 Although each step had been practised, bringing them all together caused a lot of stress.
 So we slowed down.
 We sat together.
-I have a whiteboard I use every day, and has been a key part of our days.
+I have a whiteboard I use every day, and it has been a key part of our days.
 We did only a few questions, but slowly went through each stage, explaining, showing, and repeating.
-My son was able to slowly show me how to go through the steps, with me guiding him back if he made a misstep.
+My son was able to slowly show me how to go through the steps, with me guiding him back if he made a misstep.ย

 Add Variety to Homeschool Maths